zobees/docker-7daystodie-example/README.md

  2. Fire up 7 Days to Die and connect to your docker ip on port 26900.
  3. Run `./server.sh` for more info.

+### Versioning

+Note that the version numbers (and therefore releases) indicate which version of `zobees/7daystodie` the Dockerfile references.

 ## Changelog

  * **0.0.2** Using updated zobees/steamcmd-ubuntu image